Plotting & Analysis

 plot_geometry: str

-The type of cut through the domain that is plotted.
-Can be line (in which case the idir parameter specifies the dimension along which the plot is made), or radius (which creates a radially averaged plot from the center).
+For 2D simulations, the type of cut through the domain that is plotted.
+Can be line or radius (which creates a radially averaged plot from the center).

 invert_direction: bool